geek311/Plagiarism_Detection_Project/README.md

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

+# This is complete, tested and model is evaluated - provides 100% accuracy

 ## Project Overview

 In this project, you will be tasked with building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
 Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.